 Maharashtra is blessed with nature’s bounties.
 It’s a diverse landmass with tropical forests, rugged mountains, plains with rich black alluvial soil, rivers and also some arid areas.
 This ecological diversity is the reason due to which variety of crops, fruits and vegetables are grown in the state.
-Maharashtrian cuisine is austere yet full of flavor and colour.
+Maharashtrian cuisine is austere yet full of flavour and colour.
 There’s a right balance of vegetarian and non-vegetarian variety not to forget the delectable sea food.
 Maharashtra comprises mainly of five regions viz.
 Konkan, Paschim Maharashtra, Khandesh, Vidarbha and Marathwada.
 The cuisine in each region is influenced largely by the predominant agricultural produce of the region.
 There’s also some localized variety like the Malvani and Saoji cuisine, the former from the coastal Sindhudurg district and the later from Nagpur district.

-Food is served in a predetermined order in the taat.
-Dry vegetables and curries are served in the right hand side whereas pickles, condiments and side dishes are served to the upper left hand side of the that.
-Sweets, snacks and breads – Ladoo, Puran Poli, Shrikand Poori, Jalebi, Papad, Bhajji are served on the lower left side of the that.
-Rice – masale bhaat, waran bhaat, sakhar bhaat is served in the center of the thaali.
+In Maharashtrian homes, food is served in a predetermined order in the thaali.
+Dry vegetables and curries are served in the right-hand side whereas pickles, condiments and side dishes are served to the upper left hand side of the thaali.
+Sweets, Snacks and Flat Breads – Ladoo, Puran Poli, Shrikand Poori, Jalebi, Papad, Bhajji are served on the lower left side of the thaali.
+Rice – Masale Bhaat, Varan Bhaat, Sakhar bhaat is served in the center of the thaali.
 Unlike the western system, sweets and desserts are served right in the beginning and consumed during the meal but after the Varan Bhaat.
 Eating with left hand, talking or laughing while eating and wasting food calls for undue attention and is not welcome.

 Region wise food specialties

 Konkan – consists of the state capital Mumbai and the five coastal districts of Thane, Palghar, Raigad, Ratnagiri and Sindhudurg.
 The region predominantly produces rice along with a variety of vegetables, lentils, millets and seasonal fruits like Chickoo, Mango, Jackfruit, Cashewnut, Bettlenut and Coconut.
 Fishing is an important means of earning a livelihood along the entire Konkan coast.
 The vegetarian food here is largely influenced by the use of rice, coconut and cashews, while the non-vegetarian food is primarily seafood which is soured by Kokam instead of lime, vinegar or tamarind.
-The popular Maharashtrian vegetarian dishes like Ukdiche Modak (steamed rice flour dumplings with a filling of fresh grated coconut, jaggery and cardamom powder caramelized together), Valachi Usal or Valachya Dalimbya (Broad Beans in thick gravy), Bharleli Vangi (stuffed eggplant), Kajuchi Usal (Cashew in thick gravy), Puran Poli, Ghavne or Ghavan (non-fermented cousin of dosa), and Amboli are from the Konkan region.
+The popular Maharashtrian vegetarian dishes like Ukdiche Modak (steamed rice flour dumplings with a filling of fresh grated coconut, jaggery and cardamom powder caramelized together), Valachi Usal or Valachya Dalimbya (Broad Beans in thick gravy), Kajuchi Usal (Cashew in thick gravy), Ghavne or Ghavan (non-fermented cousin of dosa), and Amboli are from the Konkan region.
 These dishes are austere yet full of flavour.

 Khandesh – the four districts of Nashik, Jalgaon, Dhule and Nandurbar form the Khandesh region.
 The region is rich in the production of fruits and vegetables, especially grapes and banana.
 Khandesh also produces sugarcane and milk in abundance.
 The region also grows abundant groundnut and brinjals.
 Groundnut thus has an influence on the cuisine here.
-The popular vegetarian dishes of Khandesh are Shev Bhaji, Wangyache Bharit (mashed Eggplant) and Bhakri, Khandeshi Khichadi (Spiced Lentil Rice), Golyachi Bhaji and Gulachi Puri.
+The popular vegetarian dishes of Khandesh are Shev Bhaji, Vaangyache Bharit (mashed Eggplant) and Bhakri, Khandeshi Khichadi (Spiced Lentil Rice), Golyachi Bhaji and Gulachi Puri.
 Popular non-vegetarian dishes are Khandeshi Kala (Black) Masala Chicken or Mutton.

-Vidarbha – the thirteen districts of Buldana, Washim, Hingoli, Akola, Amravati, Nagpur, Yavatmal, Wardha, Bhandara, Gondia and Gadchiroli form the Vidarbha region.
+Vidarbha – the districts of Buldana, Washim, Hingoli, Akola, Amravati, Nagpur, Yavatmal, Wardha, Bhandara, Gondia and Gadchiroli form the Vidarbha region.
 This region has two cuisines namely the Varhadi cuisine and the spicy n fiery non-vegetarian Saoji cuisine.
 Vidarbha cuisine has influence of spices, dry coconut and besan (chickpea flour) thus making it a spicy cuisine.
-Besan is used more in vegetarian dishes whereas the non-vegetarian Saoji dishes of chicken and mutton are made up of spices like black pepper, dry coriander, bay leaves, cinnamon, cardamom and cloves.
-The most popular Saoji dish is the ‘Varhadi Rassa’ which is spicy chicken or mutton in thick gravy (rassa).
-Patodi Rassa Bhaji, Kalnyachi bhakri, Vada bhaat and Varhadi Thecha constitute staple diet of the Vidarbha region.
+Besan is used more in vegetarian dishes whereas the spicy and fiery non-vegetarian Saoji dishes of chicken and mutton are made up of spices like black pepper, dry coriander, bay leaves, cinnamon, cardamom and cloves.
+The most popular Saoji dish is the ‘Saoji Mutton Rassa’ which is fiery mutton in thick gravy (rassa).
+Patodi Rassa Bhaji, Kalnyachi bhakri, Vada Bhaat, Gola Bhaat and Varhadi Thecha constitute staple diet of the Vidarbha region.
 (Saoji cuisine is a specialty of the Halba Koshti community of the Vidarbha region, who were originally cotton weavers.
 Saoji is a surname).

 Some popular Maharashtrian preparations